-Continue reading here or you can check your local bookstore to buy a print copy.
+Continue reading here or purchase the book from your local bookstore or Amazon.

 Daniel Quinn is best known as the author of Ishmael, used in classrooms from midschool to graduate school all over the world.
 Other works include The Story of B, My Ishmael, Beyond Civilization, After Dachau, The Holy, Tales of Adam, and If They Give You Lined Paper, Write Sideways.